sociocom/JIWC-Dictionary/README.md

 # JIWC-Dictionary
-dictionary to find emotion related to text
+JIWC dictionary is used to find the emotions related to words included in a certain text.
+The emotions considered for the dictionary are Sadness(悲しい), Anxiety(不安), Anger(怒り), Diguist(嫌悪感), Trust(信頼感), Surprise(驚き) and Joy(楽しい).

-To find information about how the JIWC dictionary is constructed, please follow the following link www.example.com
+To get information about how the JIWC dictionary is constructed, please follow the following link\
+www.example.com

+The JIWC dictionary is available in the following three formats:
+1. JIWC-A\
+JIWC-A contains the tf-idf-like scores realted to all of the seven emotions for each word in the dictionary.

+2. JIWC-B\
+JIWC-B contains the strongest emotion or emotions related to each of the word in the dictionary.

+3. JIWC-C\
+JIWC-C contains the list of all the words for a particular emotions in a list form.

+Total number of words in JIWC dictionary\
+version 2019 - 968 words\
+version 2018 - 1691 words